Hydrographics Program

 Information Management

-Hydrographics maintains hard copy files on Minnesota lakes.
+Hydrographics maintains hard copy and digital files on Minnesota lakes.
 Each lake file contains copies of all DNR Waters correspondence regarding that particular lake.
 Many lake files contain correspondence dating back to 1930's and provide a history of lake management issues.
-Information is culled from the lake files for incorporation into DNR Waters' computerized lakes database (Lakes-DB) maintained by the Lake Hydrology Program.
-A considerable amount of the field data collected by the Hydrographics Survey Crew and Dam Maintenance Specialist (ordinary high water levels, survey benchmarks, water elevation, etc.) are also integrated into Lakes-DB.
+Information is culled from the lake files for incorporation into DNR computerized lakes database (Lakes-DB) maintained by the Lake Hydrology Program.
+A considerable amount of the field data collected by the Hydrographics Survey Crew (ordinary high water levels, survey benchmarks, water elevation, etc.) are also integrated into Lakes-DB.

 Staff